-Switching to a stainless-steel razor is a great way to get rid of the unnecessary waste of plastic disposables.
-The single blade aims to provide just as close a shave, and since the razor is made from Swedish steel, it’s built to last a lifetime.
-The replacement blades are also stainless steel so they can be recycled when worn out.
+Switching to a stainless steel razor is a great way to get rid of the unnecessary waste of plastic disposables.
+The single blade provides just as close a shave, and since the razor is made from Swedish steel, it’s built to last a lifetime.
+The replacement blades are also stainless steel, so they can be recycled when worn out.

 Rocky Mountain Barber Company Wooden Comb ($11.99; amazon.com)

 Wooden combs are an easy switch from their plastic counterparts.
-This anti-static, no snag, handmade brush is crafted out of pear wood, and is fully compostable.
+This anti-static, no-snag, handmade comb is crafted out of pearwood and is fully compostable.

-Built with a pear wood handle and boar hair bristles, this sturdy hair brush is all-natural.
-Made in Germany by a shop with a 100-year history, this brush is a great sustainable alternative, and completely compostable.
+With a pearwood handle and boar hair bristles, this sturdy hair brush is all natural.
+Made in Germany by a shop with a 100-year history, this brush is a great sustainable alternative and compostable.

 Aspen Kay Dead Sea Mud Soap Bar ($9.45; amazon.com)

-Instead of buying plastic bottles of body wash, try using a soap bar instead.
-There are tons of all-natural options, but we love this one because it is organic and chemical free.
-It’s made with dead sea mud, charcoal, shea butter and other natural ingredients.
+Instead of buying plastic bottles of body wash, try using a soap bar.
+There are tons of all-natural options, but we love this one because it is organic and chemical-free.
+It’s made with Dead Sea mud, charcoal, shea butter and other natural ingredients.